 Recognizing the many gifted teachers in numerous spiritual traditions, the resources in this group will not be limited to any one tradition, and participants from any tradition or no tradition are welcome.

-Despite residing in Asheville, NC, Ken’s root sangha is the Florida Community of Mindfulness (FCM), led by his teacher Fred Eppsteiner, a Dharma Teacher in the lineage of Thich Nhat Hanh.
-Although Fred has practiced primarily in the Zen and Tibetan Buddhist lineages, he bases his teachings on the full breadth of Buddhist philosophical, psychological and meditative traditions.
+The group leader is Ken Lenington, MD.
+He was ordained in 2007 in the Order of Interbeing, founded by Thich Nhat Hanh (the Vietnamese Zen monk, meditation master, scholar, poet, and peace activist.)
+He has 40+ years of meditation experience and has led classes, workshops, and retreats on mindfulness and meditation for the general public and for mental health professionals.
+Ken’s primary teacher is Fred Eppsteiner, a Dharma Teacher in the lineage of Thich Nhat Hanh, and the founder and leader of the Florida Community of Mindfulness.
+Although Eppsteiner has practiced primarily in the Zen and Tibetan Buddhist lineages, he bases his teachings on the full breadth of Buddhist philosophical, psychological, and meditative traditions.
 That inclusiveness is reflected in the Open Circle Mindfulness Group.